 Vampire in Venice was originally intended as a direct sequel to Werner Herzog’s Nosferatu the Vampyre (1979), but Klaus Kinski reportedly refused to shave his head or undergo the arduous make-up.
-In the US, it was also released as Prince of the Night.
+He also apparently directed some scenes himself as he was dissatisfied with Augusto Caminito’s direction.

-Original director Mario Caiano (Blood, 1972) left after being insulted by Kinski on-set, and Augusto Caminito took over before also leaving (never to direct again, which explains a lot).
-Luigi Cozzi and Kinski himself handled some of the remaining footage.
+Original director Mario Caiano (Blood, 1972) left after being insulted by Kinski on-set, and Augusto Caminito took over before also leaving (never to direct again, which says a lot).
+Luigi Cozzi (The Black Cat; Paganini Horror; Starcrash) and Kinski himself handled some of the remaining footage.

 Due to Kinski’s constantly disruptive behaviour, production on the film was very slow and they soon ran out of money, leaving the film disjointed and at times nonsensical.
 Kinski only made one more film, the ambitious, if disappointing, ‘Paganini‘.